bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 It should be pretty obvious that the explanation above only presents the core math behind HMC.
 To make it practically work, there are a lot more details.
-Here are just a few of the issues that make a real world implementation complex (for all of these [1] has some additional discussion if you want to dive into more detail):
+Here are just a few of the issues that make a real world implementation complex (for all these points, [1] has some additional discussion if you want more detail):

 * Tuning stepsize (:math:`\epsilon`) and number of steps (:math:`L`) is so critically important that it can make or break your HMC implementation (see discussion in